-29. Attach the transistor to the bracket and solder it to the switch (collector is soldered directly to the switch; base and emitter are using two wire pieces):
+34. Attach the transistor to the bracket and solder it to the switch (collector is soldered directly to the switch; base and emitter are using two wire pieces).
 Usually the bracket provides enough heat dissipation for voltages up to 12 Volts.
-If you plan to experiment with higher voltages you may add a heat sink as shown:
+Solder the wires from the solar panel.

-30. Tighten the knob on the switch using a set screw on the side and turn it counterclockwise until the last click, then remove the knob.
+35. Tighten the knob on the switch using a set screw on the side and turn it counterclockwise until the last click, then remove the knob.
 Now add all the washers and a dial as shown: